MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 [//]: # (![Web Console]&#40;./media/windup/execute-webconsole.png&#41;)
 [//]: # (### VS Code extension)
 [//]: # (You can also assess applications by using the Azure CAT VS Code extension.)
-[//]: # (It allows developers to run an analysis from their IDE, having access to all the Azure CAT reports as well as having the ability to directly point the migration issues right into their code.)
+[//]: # (It allows developers to run an analysis from their IDE, having access to all the Azure CAT reports and having the ability to directly point the migration issues right into their code.)
 [//]: # (![VS Code]&#40;./media/windup/execute-vscode.png&#41;)

 ## Custom rules